adampaquette/Typely/README.md

 # Limitations

-- Classes implementing `ITypelyConfiguration` should have explicit references for references outside of following list:
+- Classes implementing `ITypelyConfiguration` should have explicit references for references outside of the following list:
     - System
     - System.Collections.Generic
     - System.IO